albanyhancock/microsoftservice/docs/index.rst

-How to Setup Office Home & Student 2024 and Enter Your Microsoft Product Key
+How to Setup Office Home and Student 2024 and Enter Your Microsoft Product Key in your Device?
 ============================================================================

 Setting up your new Office suite doesn’t have to be complicated.
 If you’ve purchased Office Home & Student 2024, you’ll need to follow the official activation process at **office.com/setup home student 2024** to ensure all features are unlocked.
 Whether you bought a digital copy or a retail box, the main steps include downloading the installer, installing the applications, and then taking the time to **enter Microsoft office product key** correctly.